music-encoding/guidelines/_guidelines-v4/06-neumes/01-neumesoverview.md

-Examples (see rows 1-3 in the Table):
+Examples (see also rows 1-3 in the Table):

 |---------------------+---------------------+---------------------|
 | Name            | Image      |        Encoding |